Health and safety

 If a tutor has a concern at one of our Music Centres or events, he or she will report this to a manager, who will decide whether to make a referral to the London Borough of Havering’s safeguarding team.
 In some matters we have no discretion and must make a referral.
 We cannot influence the safeguarding team’s response.

 Confidentiality on all pastoral and safeguarding matters is strictly observed between the tutor, the relevant manager and, where necessary, the Music School Principal.

 Havering Music Hub is committed to fostering an inclusive environment that provides equal opportunities for all children and young people to engage in high-quality music education.
 The Inclusion Strategy outlines our approach to support eligible children, promote understanding of inclusion, embed an inclusive culture, allocate adequate resources, and connect with other relevant policies and activities.
 Our aim is to continuously improve access and opportunity for all, regardless of their background or abilities.
 Our inclusion lead is Kate Green.

 Comments and suggestions to help or improve Havering Music School are welcome.
 Please contact us via our general e-mail address firstname.lastname@example.org or by post to the Music Centre.

 Occasionally things do go wrong and we can only put them right if we know.
-If an issue cannot be resolved informally – or if this route is not appropriate – you can write to Gary Griffiths, Music School Manager, via e-mail or letter.
+If an issue cannot be resolved informally – or if this route is not appropriate – you can write to Karen Tweddle, Principal of Havering Music School, via e-mail or letter.
 We will tell you if we decide that a different manager should deal with your complaint.